 Go to the main content

-A total of € 4.8 million has been allotted to bring ready-to-use, state-of-the-art commercial services to EOSC users.
+A total of € 4.8 million was allotted to bring ready-to-use, state-of-the-art commercial services to EOSC users.
 The adoption funding is spread across 3 calls, each on a different theme, in order to:

 • boost supplier engagement